-A car accident claim that includes compensation for injuries you may have sustained in the car accident can prove difficult to manage.
+A car accident claim that includes compensation for injuries sustained in the car accident can prove difficult to manage.
 Insurance companies may pay out quickly when you suffer property damage in a car accident, but an injury claim can drag out considerably longer.

 In addition, car accidents may occur because of factors outside the driver’s control.
 For example, a car accident could occur due to dangerous weather conditions or because of a mechanical malfunction in the vehicle.

 A settlement for a car accident usually involves several essential factors.
 The exact settlement amount you will recover may depend on the extent of your injuries, the bills you have had to pay because of your accident, and the suffering you faced because of your injuries.

 Consulting with a lawyer can give you a better idea of the compensation you should realistically expect after your car accident.
 Insurance companies may also have specific policy limitations that may determine how much compensation you can recover.

 Pain and suffering from a car accident, on the other hand, fall into a category of their own.
 You cannot prove pain and suffering as easily as you can other, more tangible expenses.

 Talk to your lawyer about calculating the settlement amount you may deserve for pain and suffering.
 Your lawyer may use one of two methods to calculate that settlement amount.

 Car insurance companies may prove more difficult to deal with than you anticipated as you pursue compensation for the many losses you may have had to deal with.
 A car insurance company may not offer compensation for pain and suffering alone.

-Contact an experienced car accident lawyer to learn more about your rights, including how to best calculate the compensation you might deserve for pain and suffering.
+Contact an experienced car accident lawyer at The Jones Firm to learn more about your rights, including how to best calculate the compensation you might deserve for pain and suffering.